aghArdeshir/insided-assessment/README.md

   state-machine-like thing (a bunch of if and else ifs to be honest)
 - I relied on browser date just for simplicity
 - Every test present in the project is written with TDD approach
+- Time devoted is between 3 & 4 hours

 # If it was a real-world actual product or I had more time: